DigitalMitford/DM_SiteIndex/howToUpdateSI.md

     * Open your git bash shell, navigate to the `DM_SiteIndex` repo (using `cd` to change directories and `ls` to list the contents of a directory).
     * When you arrive at the directory, type in `git pull` to pull in the up to date versions of all files onto your local computer.
 1. Stage the file(s) containing entries to be added in the Digital Mitford Site Index repo: `DM_SiteIndex` in the `si_Add_Staged` directory.
-1. At this point, you should alert Elisa and/or Lisa Wilson (using the Issues board on the `DM_SiteIndex` repo and pinging them at `@ebeshero` and/or `@lmwilson`) that you are starting work on the Site Index.
+1. At this point, you should alert Elisa Beshero-Bondar and/or Lisa Wilson (using the Issues board on the `DM_SiteIndex` repo and pinging them at `@ebeshero` and/or `@lmwilson`) that you are starting work on the Site Index.
 NOTE: Only one person at a time should be altering site index files in the repo to prevent errors and merge conflicts.

 ## B. Check the schema lines
 1. Make sure the current SI ODD schema lines are associated with the SI-ADD file(s) so you can check things like the occupation elements for your new entries.
 These have the filename `si_ODD.rng` at the end of the file path, and always come in pairs (both are necessary for the schema to work).
 Check schema lines to make sure they are one of the following: